drehnstrom/spanner-examples/spanner-labs/4-Managing Relationships with Foreign Keys and Interleaved Tables/instructions/en.md

 ## Task 1.
 Creating an Orders database

 1. In previous labs, you have learned how to create Spanner instances, databases, and tables using the Google Cloud Console, the gcloud CLI, and Terraform.
-Using the methood of your choice, create a database with the following criteria. _Feel free to modify the details if you like, or even use your own use case.
+Using the method of your choice, create a database with the following criteria. _Feel free to modify the details if you like, or even use your own use case.
 The point is to create the database and tables without detailed instructions._

 ### __Database name:__ orders-db